Exercises for arthritis are one of the most effective ways of reducing the pain, stiffness and disability so often associated with knee arthritis.

 Arthritis is a common condition, usually affecting people over the age of 65.
 In the US, it is the leading cause of disability.
-People are often looking for a quick cure for their arthritis, but unfortunately there is no such thing.
-There are however a number of treatment options that can make a big difference.
-Exercises for arthritis are one of the most important of these, and have been shown to be one of the most effective.
+There are a number of treatment options that can make a big difference and exercises for arthritis are one of the most important of these, and have been shown to be one of the most effective.

 These movement exercises for arthritis are a great way to maintain and improve the mobility of the knee.
 It is common for the knee to get stiff with arthritis.